mirceaulinic/salt-sproxy/docs/index.rst

 .. warning::

-    Some of the targeting options above may not be avaialble for some Roster modules.
+    Some of the targeting options above may not be available for some Roster modules.

 To use a specific Roster, configure the ``proxy_roster`` (or simply ``roster``)